GalibMorsed/DromDrop/README.md

 ### 🔍 What Makes DromDrop Unique?

 In many hostels, laundry management is either done manually or through outdated systems, leading to confusion, delays, and disputes.
-Swashly changes the game by offering:
+DromDrop changes the game by offering:

 - **Clothing Limits and Extra Charges**
   Students can submit clothes weekly, but only within a fixed limit.
 Extra items or non-listed categories (like sweaters, curtains, etc.) automatically trigger additional charges — fully transparent and logged.